spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 Every crew cabin is locked and inaccessible to the players.
 Some are clearly occupied, as the characters can hear voices inside.
 Knocking or ringing the bell gets no answer.

-If the characters somehow force access, they find unremarkable housing units with no valuables beyond crew jumpsuits.
+If the characters somehow force access, they find unremarkable housing units with no valuables beyond crew [**_Jumpsuits_**](../appendix-magic-items/#uniform).
 Any crew members inside flee immediately.

 <aside class="text--rules-sidebar">